 By Courtney Morrison

-1 in 68 American children have been
+1 in 68 American children have been identified with Autism Spectrum Disorder |

 The United States Centers for Disease Control and Prevention estimates that one-in-68 American children have been identified with autism spectrum disorder (ASD).
 Statistics like this one and the growing need for specialized care is what prompted the University of Michigan-Dearborn to utilize its already-existing partnership with Beaumont Health to create the new autism center.